badivana/Driving-Monitor-in-Python/README.md

 * 😴 Percentage of Eye Closure (PERCLOS)
 * 🧠 Head Pose Estimation

-If signs of drowsiness persist beyond predefined thresholds, the system alerts the driver.
+If signs of drowsiness persist beyond predefined thresholds, the system automatically detects the driver's fatigue state and can trigger an alert.

 ---